 Denise is a writer/filmmaker whose first short film “Freckles” screened at Cannes Film Festival.
 The narrative explores the damaging effects cultural beauty standards have on one lonely, very freckled woman.
 During her previous work in television, Denise has produced, written and directed television shows such as “Fashion Police” and “Behind the Label” for Style and WE Networks, and was awarded an Emmy for her work on the cult hit, “Subway Q&A.”

 Irene Meltzer Richard is a proud recipient of an Honorary Degree for her contributions to promoting Israeli Culture in America, as well as a M.Ed. in the Arts and Art Education from Teachers College, Columbia University.
 Her passion for moving pictures drew her into the world of indie film, where her entrepreneurial spirit spurred her to create a consulting enterprise in the areas of audience engagement, event management, and partnership development for film festivals, independent film productions, and distribution companies.
 For many years, she worked at the Film Society of Lincoln Center, managing ticketing for its year-round programming as well as the New York Film Festival and New Directors/New Films.

-Julie Casper Roth is an award-winning filmmaker and writer interested in underdogs, paradox and the unseen/ignored.
-Casper Roth is a New York Foundation for the Arts Fellow in Video, a College Art Association Professional Development Fellow, and a two-time finalist for the Sundance Screenwriters Lab.
-Her work has been screened nationally and internationally at film festivals and in galleries.
-Her work moves between experimental, documentary and fictional modes of visual storytelling.
+Julie Casper Roth is an award-winning filmmaker, writer, and educator interested in hidden histories and representation.
+She is a New York Foundation for the Arts Fellow in Video, a NYSCA Individual Artist grant recipient, a two-time finalist for the Sundance Screenwriters Lab, and a College Art Association Fellowship awardee.
+Her work has been screened nationally and internationally at film festivals, in galleries, and on television.
+Her work embraces experimental, fictional, and documentary storytelling.
+Casper Roth has a BA from Smith College and an MFA from the University at Albany.

 Former Editors and Staff Writers